Abubakar Girei

-Abubakar Halilu Girei (born 14 March 1954) was elected Senator for the Adamawa Central constituency of Adamawa State, Nigeria at the start of the Nigerian Fourth Republic, running on the People's Democratic Party (PDP) platform.
-He took office on 29 May 1999.
+Abubakar Halilu Girei (born 14 March 1954) is a Nigerian politician who served as the senator representing Adamawa Central senatorial district from 1999 to 2003, at the start of the Nigerian Fourth Republic.

 After taking his seat in the Senate he was appointed to committees on Senate Services, Banking & Currency, Internal Affairs (Vice Chairman) and Local & Foreign Debts.

-In January 2011, Girei was a contender to be the PDP candidate for the Adamawa Central Senatorial District in the 2011 elections, but came third in the primaries.
-Alhaji Bello Tukur, former chief of staff to Governor Murtala Nyako, was the clear winner.
+In January 2011, Girei was a contender to be the Peoples Democratic Party (PDP) candidate for the Adamawa Central Senatorial District in the 2011 elections, but came third in the primaries.
+Alhaji Bello Tukur, former chief of staff to Governor Murtala Nyako, was declared winner.

+Early life and education

 Senator Abubakar H. Girei was born on 14 March 1954 in Girei Local Government Area of Adamawa State.
 He attended the famous Barewa College, Zaria for his secondary education and Ahmadu Bello University Zaria, where he obtained a Bachelor of Science Degree in Quantity Surveying and Masters in Business Administration (MBA).
 He is a Chartered Quantity Surveyor, Real Estate Developer and a Construction Management Consultant.

 Senator Girei is a Fellow of Nigerian Institute of Quantity Surveyors, a Fellow of the Nigerian Institute of Management and also a member of the prestigious National Institute of Policy and Strategic Studies (NIPSS) Kuru, Jos where he served as the Monitor General of SEC 31.